qzydustin/qzydustin.github.io/_posts/2022-07-28-shadowsocks-proxy-setup-tutorial.md

   The service will not start until enough entropy has been collected.
   ```

-  you need to install rng-tools and generate some random numbers.
+  You need to install rng-tools and generate some random numbers.

   ```shell
   apt install rng-tools